Residence permit

 Residence permit for looking for work after studies

-If you have a residence permit for studies in higher education in Sweden and have completed your studies you can get a residence permit to seek employment or explore the possibilities of starting your own business here.
+If you have a residence permit for studies in higher education in Sweden and have completed your studies, you can get a residence permit to seek employment or explore the possibilities of starting your own business here.

-Extend residence permit
+Extension of your residence permit

-Residence permit for study breaks
+Residence permit and study breaks (leave of absence)